sanacommerce/DeveloperPortal/DeveloperPortal/customize/index.md

 # Focus

-Although we cannot write a tutorial for everyone's specific needs, we try to focus our content around the most powerful concepts of how Sana can be customized through its contracts.
+Although we cannot write a tutorial for everyone's specific needs, we'll try to focus our content around the most powerful concepts of how Sana can be customized through its contracts.
+In this way we hope to inspire you with create ideas on how to utilize our contracts for implementing your customers' needs as much as possible without having to fallback to the Sana SDK.